Competitive Based Pricing: Falling Into the Commoditisation Trap? 🏷️

-Many businesses implement competition based pricing strategies and tactics based on the assumption that the price of their products and services is set by an equilibrium in the market i.e., that the market will eventually decide the right price for your products and services.
+Many businesses implement competition based pricing strategies and tactics.
+The assumption is that, the price of their products and services is set by an equilibrium in the market.
+Like for instance, that the market will eventually decide the right price for your products and services.

-However, applying this traditional economic principle into 2017 when markets are extremely volatile and highly competitive is fraught with risk and will lead to inevitable margin erosion and commodisation.
+However, applying this traditional economic principle when markets are extremely volatile and highly competitive is fraught with risk.
+Thus, leading to inevitable margin erosion and commoditisation.

-- Market equilibrium is constantly shifting.
-Most business do not have advanced price analysis and/or competitive pricing intelligence systems (or even mindset) to track, monitor adjust to key shifts in market.
+1. Market equilibrium is constantly shifting.
+Most businesses do not have advanced price analysis and or competitive pricing intelligence systems (or even mindset) to track, monitor and adjust to key shifts in the market.

-- Today’s pricing teams are still largely focused on price administration and in turn struggle to interpret patterns of variability in the market that would otherwise drive profitability for the business.
+2. Today’s pricing teams are still largely focused on price administration.
+In turn, struggle to interpret patterns of variability in the market that would otherwise drive profitability for the business.

-- Business and pricing strategy tend to be based on simplistic cost plus and competitive pricing methodology that often fail to explain the differences in revenue and margin by product and customer segment.
+3. Business and pricing strategy are oftentimes based on simplistic cost-plus and competitive pricing methodology.
+Oftentimes, it fails to explain the differences in revenue and margin by product and customer segment.

 Classical economic theory was fine when markets were more stable.
-In 2017 and onwards we need to adapt our thinking and break away from routine economic and management principles.
-2017 is about gathering multiple market sources and understanding sophisticated pricing principles to explain pricing power in complex and changing pricing environments.
+In 2017 and onwards, we need to adapt our thinking and break away from routine economic and management principles.

-In this article, we will evaluate competitive based pricing and identify the possible difficulties you may face as you develop your competitive pricing strategy for each segment and product.
-We also provide a series of recommendations and alternatives throughout this article to help you and your team think beyond the day to day tactics of competitive pricing setting scenarios.
+In this article, we will evaluate competitive based pricing.
+Also, identify the possible difficulties you may face as you develop your competitive pricing strategy for each segment and product.
+We will also provide a series of recommendations and alternatives throughout this article.
+This will help you and your team think beyond the day to day tactics of competitive pricing setting scenarios.

 What is competitive based pricing?

-Competitive pricing basically means setting your prices at the same (equivalent/parity pricing), slightly higher or slightly lower than your competitors.
-Your pricing team will set an initial item price by examining a competitor’s or group of competitors’ prices – this process is known as competition based pricing.
+Competitive pricing means setting your prices at the same (equivalent/parity pricing), slightly higher or slightly lower than your competitors.
+Your pricing team will set an initial item price by examining a competitor’s or group of competitors’ prices.
+This process is known as competition-based pricing.

-In a highly competitive market, it is often the case that when you start the competitive based pricing process you will find multiple prices for an item product or service.
-Large variation in price created by competitive based pricing is otherwise known as price dispersion.
-An example of price dispersion resulting from competitive pricing is Coca Cola (see interesting article on the early pricing history of Coke).
+In a highly competitive market, oftentimes, when you start the competitive based pricing process, you will find multiple prices for an item product or service.
+A large variation in price created by competitive based pricing is otherwise known as price dispersion.
+An example of price dispersion resulting from competitive pricing is Coca-Cola (see interesting article on the early pricing history of Coke).

-Coca Cola operates in a highly competitive market consisting of similar and substitutable products.
+Coca-Cola operates in a highly competitive market consisting of similar and substitutable products.
 Coke as a single item can be bought for $0.59 or nearly as much as $5.00.
-There are a number of price points for Coke in the marketplace (even between neighbouring retail stores) and yet product remains unchanged even after years and years of production.
+There are a number of price points for Coke in the marketplace (even between neighbouring retail stores).
+Yet, the product remains unchanged even after years and years of production.

-The Coca Cola case study above illustrates the administrative pricing complexity associated with competitive pricing.
-We commonly see pricing teams devolving into reactive and operational decision making because they are tracking the competitors so closely that they do not have time to think about the wider market and positioning.
+The reason is, they’re tracking competitors closely that they don’t have time to think about the wider market and positioning.
 Simply managing price dispersion created by competitive pricing across segments and products will reduce profit.

 Key pricing questions: What are the drivers of pricing power for Coke?
 Does the market really control pricing power for Coke or it is something else driving price?